SimonVandenhende/Awesome-Multi-Task-Learning/README.md

 # Awesome Multi-Task Learning
-This page contains a list of papers and projects on multi-task learning.
+This page contains a list of papers and projects on multi-task learning that have been used to tackle visual recognition tasks.
 Feel free to create a pull request if you wish to add any additional content.
 If you are interested, please consider reading our recent survey paper.

 ```